Geodesic surfaces in the complement of knots with small crossing number: Introduction

-In \cite{LePalmer}, we gave the first explicit examples of infinitely many non-commensurable hyperbolic 3-manifolds each of which contains exactly $k$ totally geodesic surfaces for every positive integer $k$ \cite[Theorem 1.2]{LePalmer}.
-In particular, we showed that the complement of an infinite family of twist knots contains a unique totally geodesic surface and considered finite covers of these twist knot complements to produce hyperbolic 3-manifolds with the desired number of totally geodesic surfaces \cite[Theorem 1.3]{LePalmer}.
-To establish uniqueness of the totally geodesic surface in a family of twist knot complements, we introduced counting techniques which take advantage of the geometry and number theoretic properties of these knot complements.
-In this work, we study totally geodesic surfaces in the complement of hyperbolic knot with at most nine crossings.
+In \cite{LePalmer}, the authors gave the first explicit examples of infinitely many non-commensurable hyperbolic 3-manifolds each of which contains exactly $k$ totally geodesic surfaces for every positive integer $k$ \cite[Theorem 1.2]{LePalmer}.
+In particular, the authors showed that the complement of an infinite family of twist knots contains a unique totally geodesic surface and considered finite covers of these twist knot complements to produce hyperbolic 3-manifolds with the desired number of totally geodesic surfaces \cite[Theorem 1.3]{LePalmer}.
+To establish uniqueness of the totally geodesic surface in a family of twist knot complements, the authors introduced counting techniques which take advantage of the geometry and number theoretic properties of these knot complements.
+In this work, we study totally geodesic surfaces in the complement of hyperbolic knots with at most nine crossings.
 The goal of this paper is to extend the current counting techniques of totally geodesic surfaces and known obstructions to the existence of these surfaces in order to gain a quantitative understanding of totally geodesic surfaces using a finite collection of hyperbolic knots as a testing ground.
-This quantitative understanding sheds light on the limitations of the current techniques and points us to some interesting questions which are discussed in \cref{sec:Questions}.
+This quantitative understanding sheds light on the limitations of the current techniques and points us to some interesting questions which are discussed in Section \ref{sec:Questions}.

 We first summarize what was known about totally geodesic surfaces in knots with at most nine crossings.
 Among the knots with at most nine crossings, there are 79 hyperbolic knots \cite{knotinfo}.
 Let